adityapk00/zqw-docs/docs/faq.md

 ![zcashd version](images/zcashd-version.png)

-### Does zec-qt-wallet work on testnet?
+### Does ZecWallet work on testnet?

-Yes, zec-qt-wallet will work on testnet.
+Yes, ZecWallet will work on testnet.
 To do so add the following lines to your [zcash.conf](using-zec-qt-wallet/#customising-zcashconf) file, replacing the existing values if present:

 ``` bash
 addnode=testnet.z.cash
 testnet=1
 ```

-### Does zec-qt-wallet support payment disclosure?
+### Does ZecWallet support payment disclosure?

 Not yet.
 While [payment disclosure](https://z.cash/blog/viewing-keys-selective-disclosure/) works on Sprout addresses, `zcashd` has not yet been updated to support Sapling.
 There is [a plan to support this](https://github.com/ZcashFoundation/zec-qt-wallet/issues/47) once implemented by `zcashd`.

-### Does zec-qt-wallet support viewing keys?
+### Does ZecWallet support viewing keys?

-Not yet, as `zcashd` doesn’t currently support Sapling viewing keys and will be implemented in zec-qt-wallet once supported.
+Not yet, as `zcashd` doesn’t currently support Sapling viewing keys and will be implemented in ZecWallet once supported.

 ## Wallet